dulanipali/App1/README.md

+# RaiderNav
+A campus navigation app for TTU.
+Main features include: Directions, Information on Campus Services, View Building information, Dining Hall/Bus Stop Information

-# Getting Started with RaiderNav app
+## Getting Started with RaiderNav app
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is version 1 of the Texas Tech University campus navigation app made for CS3366 project 2.